AdaCore/gnatstudio/docs/users_guide/projects.rst

   .. index:: project; exec directory

   When the object files are linked into an executable, this executable is put in the exec directory specified by this attribute.
-If it's omitted, the builder puts the executable into the object directory.
+If it is omitted, the builder puts the executable into the object directory.

 * :file:`List of source files`